Updated: Dec 28, 2022

 New Year's Quotes

-If you follow me on Twitter, you'll also find that I have a love affair with quotes.
+If you follow me on social media, you'll also find that I have a love affair with quotes.
 There's a quote for every situation and I like that they are wee nibbles of wisdom.

 Fortunately for us quote lovers, there are some great sites out there sharing New Year's quotes.
 Here are a few: